 Artificial tears are available without a prescription.
 No single brand works best for every form of dry eyes.
 You may need to try several different brands before you find one that works best for you.

-Besides lubricating your eyes, some artificial tears contain electrolytes.
-These additives may promote healing of the surface of the eyes.
-Artificial tears may also contain thickening agents, which keep the solution on the surface of your eyes longer.
+Besides lubricating your eyes, some artificial tears also promote healing of the eyes.
+Others work to decrease tear evaporation.
+Artificial tears also may contain thickening agents.
+This helps keep the solution on the surface of your eyes longer.

 There are two categories of artificial tears:

 - Eye drops with preservatives.
 This type often comes in multidose bottles and contains preservatives that discourage growth of bacteria once the bottle has been opened.
 The preservatives may irritate your eyes, especially if you have moderate or severe dry eyes.

 - Preservative-free eye drops.
 This type has fewer additives and is generally recommended if you apply artificial tears more than four times a day, or if you have moderate or severe dry eyes.
 Preservative-free eye drops may come in single-dose vials.

 Artificial tears are also available as nonprescription gels and gel inserts.
 These may cause temporary blurred vision.